 Materials used or wood mix – “The Blend”

 Try to buy charcoal that originates from natural woods and without preservatives.
-An example of a wood blend is oak, hickory, and maple, or another popular blend is hickory maple and pecan.
+An example of a wood blend is oak wood, hickory, and maple, or another popular blend is hickory maple and pecan.
 Be prepared to pay a bit more for truly 100 natural lump charcoal.
+The best lump charcoals are made using more expensive methods.

-Popular blends are oak-hickory, maple, oak, and hickory being the top pick adopted by top pitmasters.
+Popular blends are oak-hickory, maple, oak walnut wood, and hickory being the top pick adopted by top pitmasters.
+The type of wood used to produce the charcoal will impact its flavor profile.

-BBQ Grill Academy natural hardwood lump charcoal tests are performed using a Kamado grill (Big Green Egg), and good quality charcoal is important.
+BBQ Grill Academy natural hardwood lump charcoal tests are performed using a Kamado, and good quality charcoal is important.

 Size and shape of hardwood lump charcoals